 Some EtherTypes not assigned as E-Type protocol identifiers but are instead used within Layer 2.
-Examples of such EtherType are the OUI Extended EtherType 88-B7, the LLC Encapsulation EtherType 88-70, and the VLAN EtherType 81-00.
+Examples of such EtherType are the OUI Extended EtherType 88-B7 and the LLC Encapsulation EtherType 88-70.
 The specifications associated with Layer 2 EtherTypes provides guidance as to how to parse the remainder of the data field to extract the protocol identifier.